diiandramr/ibm-data-analyst-project/README.md

-# ibm-extracting-visualizing-stock-data
+# ibm-data-analyst-project

-IBM final assignment: Python Project for Data Science.
-Here are my submission showing both the Code and its Results/Output when executed from a Jupyter Notebook.
+Here are my submission showing both the Code and its Results/Output when executed from IBM Data Analyst Professional Certificate project in Coursera.